-(b) Mr Tony Cormack - Managing Director
+(b) Mr Michael Rosenstreich - Managing Director

-Mr Cormack previously held an executive position in the Company as a Senior Geologist, but was appointed as Managing Director on 17 December 2014.
-Given that Mr Cormack is an executive employee of the Company, the Board does not consider him to be independent.
+Mr Rosenstreich was appointed as Managing Director on 17 March 2017 (two years, six months).
+Given that Mr Rosenstreich is an executive employee of the Company, the Board does not consider him to be independent.